Acers-Org/digiphront-backend/README.md

 ## API

 The API is a rest API which uses POST, GET, PATCH and DELETE HTTP methods to communicate.
 The HTTP response contains a message, status and errors.
 All responses come in standars JSON.
 All request must include a `content-type` of `application/json`.
-The API is deployed to [https://educlan.herokuapp.com/api](https://educlan.herokuapp.com/api)
+The API is deployed to [https://educlan.herokuapp.com/api](https://educlan.herokuapp.com/api).

+The complete API documentation is available here: [https://documenter.getpostman.com/view/9818036/UVyysXmy](https://documenter.getpostman.com/view/9818036/UVyysXmy)

 - [Responses](#response)
 - [Requests](#requests)